It's Right. It's On Time. Or It's FREE!

 Black border looks consistent on screen

 When printed, inconsistent black builds will be obvious

 - When black is the text color, we recommend using 100% black (0 C / 0 M / 0 Y / 100 K) for crispest results.

 - If you have a solid black area larger than two square inches, we recommend using a "rich black" to achieve a thicker, darker and more uniform color.
-PrintingForLess.com recommends a rich black color build of 60 C / 40 M / 20 Y / 100 K.
+We recommend a rich black color build of 60 C / 40 M / 20 Y / 100 K.

 - When you have two neighboring backgrounds, adjoining color builds should match to achieve a seamless appearance.

 - If your piece has a black or dark color background, we highly recommend that you have aqueous coating applied.
-Dark backgrounds are more likely to show fingerprints and smudges, which the applied coating can minimize.
+Dark backgrounds are more likely to show fingerprints, scuffing and smudges, which the applied coating can help minimize.

-Be careful about using images and graphics for backgrounds.
-Text of any color can become very hard to read when placed over an image.
+Be careful when using images and graphics for backgrounds.
+Text of any color can become very hard to read when placed over a busy image.